UniverseDevel/Netflex/DOCUMENTATION.md

 Fork info:

 - Do not use same/similar extension name, description or icons.
-- Edit values in 'manifest.json' and 'scripts/distribution.js' to use your API keys.
+- Edit values in 'manifest.json' and 'scripts/distribution.js' to use your API keys and URLs.
 - Edit names in '_locales/*/messages.json', do not change array item 'founder'.

 Libraries description: